 Instructions

-- Break the eggs into a large bowl.
-You want to mix the whites and yolks evenly but you do not want to incorporate air.
-To do this, hold the chopsticks (or fork) at a 90-degree angle to the bottom of the bowl and use a left and right cutting motion to beat the eggs.
-Don’t use a circular or whipping motion, as this will incorporate air.
+- Break the 4 large eggs into a separate bowl and beat the eggs with chopsticks.
+The goal is to uniformly mix the egg whites and yolks while incorporating as little air as possible.
+To do this, hold the chopsticks (or fork) at a 90-degree angle to the bottom of the bowl and use a side-to-side cutting motion to beat the eggs.
+Don't use a circular or whipping motion, as this will aerate the mixture.

-- Pour the dashi mixture into the eggs and stir together thoroughly while trying to limit the amount of bubbles that form.
+- Pour the beaten eggs into the dashi mixture and stir together thoroughly, trying to limit the number of bubbles that form.

-- For the daikon, peel and grate the daikon using the hard cheese side of a box grater.
-Squeeze out the excess water.
+- For the daikon radish, peel and grate the daikon using a daikon grater or the rasp side of a box grater.
+Use a strainer to drain off any excess water.

 - To serve, slice the dashimaki tamago and garnish with a mound of grated daikon topped with a splash of soy sauce.